robingitpro/coding-exercise/README.md

 Start development server: <br>
 php artisan serve <br>
-This will start the development server, typically accessible at http://localhost:8000 in your web browser.
+This will start the development server, typically accessible at http://localhost:8000 or http://127.0.0.1:8000/  in your web browser.

 ## Login Details
 username : admin@gmail.com <br>